 start-day -> boots or reuses cmux -> opens Chief of Staff workspace -> Chief of Staff writes system/today-plan.json -> build-state-from-plan.py derives queue.json + now.json -> launcher opens recommended workstreams -> each workstream resumes from its own CONTEXT.md

-If you want the philosophy, mechanics, and product framing, start here.
+If you want the philosophy, mechanics, and control-plane framing, start here.

 Why I moved from a collection of useful AI skills to a full operating system for product work.